 The Secret Life of Homeless People

-This is the true story of an encounter I had with a homeless man when I was doing my undergraduate studies.
+This is the true story of an encounter I had with a homeless man when I was doing my undergraduate studies and how it changed my perspective on the less fortunate in our society.
 I was about 19 years old and attending my first year of university.

 The campus is located downtown and is not in the best neighborhood.
 The houses, especially in the back of the university are run down and the area is known for being violent.
 It has gotten worse since then, but even over 20 years ago this was not an area that you wanted to walk through at night alone.